-We are required by law to protect the public funds that we administer.
+We are required by law to protect the public funds that we manage.
 We may share information given to us with other bodies responsible for auditing or administering public money to help prevent and detect fraud.

 Data matching involves comparing computer records held by one organisation against other computer records held by the same, or another organisation, to see how far they match.
 This is usually personal information.